-We are here to help if you’re planning a trip to Maine in the summer: we’re going to confirm what you may have already suspected about this beautiful, northern state and also share some vital information worth knowing too.
+We are here to help if you're planning a trip to Maine in the summer: we will confirm what you may have already suspected about this beautiful, northern state and share some vital information worth knowing from our firsthand experience.

-Spoiler alert: visiting Maine for the first time was wonderful in the summer.
+Spoiler alert: visiting Maine for the first time in the summer was wonderful.
 It was everything we expected during a June getaway with few surprises (though there were some).

 So what can you expect and prepare for when you're planning a summer trip to this very much northern USA state?
 Read on for the inside scoop!